Massachusetts Injury Verdicts and Settlements

 Claims relating to defective or dangerous products that cause injury or harm to consumers are governed by Massachusetts product liability law.
 The applicable law for product liability claims in Massachusetts is derived from a combination of both case law and statutory law.
 This summary provides an very brief overview of Massachusetts product liability law.

 Under Massachusetts law, a manufacturer or seller of a product can be held liable if that product is defective and that defect causes injuries or harm.
-Massachusetts law acknowledges the 3 basic types of product defects as identified in the Restatement of Torts:
+Massachusetts law acknowledges the three basic types of product defects as identified in the Restatement of Torts:

 1. Manufacturing Defects: a manufacturing defect is something that occurs during the assembly process rending the product defective and potentially dangerous.